 The only change to exams is that they are digital.
 All existing assessment rules and processes apply to digital exams.
 In the examination you will type rather than write your answers and submit your answers digitally.

 The content, question formats, and the marking guide for the exam will be the same as they would be with paper exams.

 Will I have the opportunity to practise?

-Yes, students in the pilot will be able to try out the software and practise using it before the exam.
-The project team will support students closely throughout the pilot to ensure they’re comfortable with the software and the digital exam process.
+Yes, students in the pilot are able to try out the software and practise using it before the exam (you will be advised when you can do this).
+The project team is supporting students closely throughout the pilot to ensure they’re comfortable with the software and the digital exam process.

 I have further questions.
 How do I find out more?

-We’ll be providing further information for students in courses selected for the pilot before the start of Trimester 1 2019.
-All students who are enrolled in one of these courses will be communicated to directly by email.
-We also plan to host familiarisation sessions during the trimester, where students will have the opportunity to have their questions answered.
+All students who are enrolled in one of these courses will be communicated to directly in class and by email, and information will be posted on Blackboard.
+We will invite you to demos during the trimester where you will have the opportunity to 'get digital-exam ready', trial the exam software, and have your questions answered.

-You can also email the project team at email@example.com, or talk to your student representatives from the Law and Commerce students’ associations, who we’ll be working with throughout the pilot.
+You can also email the project team at firstname.lastname@example.org, or talk to your student representatives from the Law and Commerce students’ associations, who we have been working with throughout the pilot.